Tanwey/ground-sentence-video/README.md

 ## Training
 You can train the network by running `train.py`.
-There are various arguments that controls the training procedure which can be shown by running the following command:
+There are various arguments that control the training procedure which can be shown by running the following command:

 ```sh
 python train.py --help